SRI-CSL/radler/examples/README.rst

-The following examples demonstrate the features of `radler`.
+The following examples demonstrate the features of Radler.

-- pubsub: how to write pub/sub on single/multi machine
+- Pubsub: How to write pub/sub on single/multi machine

-- house_thermo: toy example of a distributed house heating system modeling
+- House_thermo: Toy example of a distributed house heating system modeling

-- controller_gateway: how to write a gateway to forward back and forth messages between the radler world and a local sandboxed ROS
+- Controller_gateway: How to write a gateway to forward back and forth messages between Radler world and a local sandboxed ROS

-- drone: AR.Drone demos using ardronelib sdk and ardrone_autonomy ROS driver
+- Drone: AR.Drone demos using ardronelib sdk and ardrone_autonomy ROS driver

-- raspberrypi: Raspberry Pi 2/B+ demo using GPIO
+- Raspberrypi: Raspberry Pi 2/B+ demo using GPIO

-- android: Android demos via ROS-enabled Android application and Android NDK
+- Android: Android demos via ROS-enabled Android application and Android NDK